 |Pay||Contribution basis||Employer's share||Employee's share||Maximum rate|

 |Pay ≤ 3.5 times France's annual minimum wage (“SMIC)||Total pay||3.45 %||-||3.45 %|

 |Pay > 3.5 times France's annual minimum wage (“SMIC”)||Total pay||5.25 %||-||5.25 %|

-The industrial accident rate can be either an overall group rate, an individual rate, or a combined rate.
+The industrial accident rate can be either an overall group rate or an individual rate.
 It varies based on the risk category in which the farm or company has been placed.
 The group rate is set by ministerial decree.